-For people who consume a lot of visual content, tablets are a great way to enhance the viewing experience.
+While smartphones these days feature bigger displays than ever, they still do not offer the same experience as a tablet.
+For people who consume a lot of media, tablets are a great way to enhance the viewing experience.
 The best 4G tablets are those which offer a combination of great display and superior audio making it an ultimate binge-watching device.

-While there aren’t many great options in the sub-₹15,000 segment, if you’re out in the market looking for a multimedia device, the following 4G tablets are worth a try.
+While there aren’t many great options in the sub-Rs 15,000 segment at present, if you’re out in the market looking for a multimedia device, the following 4G tablets are worth considering.

 Samsung Galaxy Tab A 10.1 (2019)